eulerleonhard/tasks-scheduling/README.md

    ```

 2. **Install Requirements**:
    Make sure to install any necessary dependencies.
-You may use `pip` to install required packages.
+You may use `pip` to install the required packages.

 3. **Run Experiments**:
    Execute the `experiments.py` script to run the scheduling algorithms and generate results.